Recently, we conducted an analysis of our touring caravan claims data. Accidental damage came out on top, accounting for more…Read more

 No. Your contents will not be insured under your Compass policy unless you specifically request cover for them.

-A recent analysis (2021) of the market showed that in most cases, it would cost a minimum of £25,000 to replace a damaged holiday caravan/lodge with a brand-new equivalent.
+A recent analysis (2021) of the market showed that in most cases, it would cost a minimum of £25,000 to replace a damaged holiday caravan with a brand-new equivalent.

-This means that if your “Sums Insured” (the amount your holiday caravan/lodge is insured for) is less than £25,000, you could be under-insured.
+This means that if your “Sums Insured” (the amount your holiday caravan is insured for) is less than £25,000, you could be underinsured.

-To check, ask your park owner if your Structure Sums Insured amount is enough to buy you a brand-new replacement/equivalent for your current holiday caravan/lodge (or an equivalent) on your current pitch on your park.
+To check how much a holiday caravan should be insured for, ask your park owner if your Structure Sums Insured amount is enough to buy you a brand-new replacement/equivalent for your current holiday caravan (or an equivalent) on your current pitch on your park.